8000i Yield Monitors

 How does field mapping work?

 All field data is stored to an internal SD card within the yield monitor console.
 When you’re finished in the field you can remove this card and plug it into your computer.
-Maps can be opened with software such as Farm Works, SST and others.
+Maps can be opened with software such as Farm Works, SMS and others.

 How do the yield sensors work and how often should I calibrate?